lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 As she went through the churning, blinding kaleidoscope of limbo, her whole body distorted into a thin line, which was spiraling along the walls of a vibrant tunnel while being outstretched, bent, and torn in most of all possible dimensions.
-She just couldn't restrain a loud scream, which broke out of her.
-It wasn't painful at all, though.
-It was [i]ticklish[/i]!
+A loud scream broke out of her, but it wasn't scream of pain.
+She just felt [i]ticklish[/i].
 It was like going through a huge magical rainbow-colored laundry machine, but in the end you do not get thoroughly washed; you just spat headfirst into another world.

-Absolutely mesmerizing experience—a constant falling, diluted in time.
-Oddly nostalgic too, especially when she would remember the first time when it happened to her.
-Despite all the years that passed, it was still so easy to recall that night in vivid detail...
-And ever since, each time it was entwined with a feeling of dread, an expectation that something would go wrong, which was then followed by a liberating revelation that everything is fine.
+A constant falling, diluted in time—an absolutely mesmerizing experience.
+Very nostalgic, too.
+Despite all the years that passed, it was still so easy to recall in vivid detail the first time when it happened...
+And ever since, each time it was entwined with a feel of dread, an expectation that something would go wrong, which was then followed by a liberating reveal that everything just fine.

 It was supposed to be fine now, too.
-After what felt like a small eternity, Sunset flew out of the other end of the tunnel like a cannonball and slammed with her hindquarters into a wall.
+After what felt like a small eternity, Sunset flew out of the other end of the tunnel like a cannonball and slammed her hindquarters into a wall.

 "Ouch," lying upside-down, she sighed, observing the darkened room, and giggled: "Oh, [i]man[/i]."
 It hurts so much."

 One would've thought they'd place a mattress for her already.
 Sunset scrambled up to her hooves and stood up on her hind legs, wobbling on the spot.
 She let out a tiny laugh, trying to make a step with these new limbs.

 By stars, this was [i]weird[/i].
-She absolutely loved this!
+She absolutely loved this.
 Visiting Equestria was worth at least for the feeling when your limbs transform into something completely different.
 And this was supposed to be her original body, right?...
 Sunset wasn't even so sure about that anymore, and she had a suspicion that if she began to mull over the inconsistency too hard, she would land some sort of psychosis for her trouble.

 So, nevermind that.
 She came here to have fun, after all.